magepages/mpdocs/docs/faq/index.md

 * This is a place to save all required questions.
 It includes that admins have created and customers have created.
 * From the Grid, admins can know all basic information of question as `ID, the content and URL of the question, who created the question, the status of the question (answered or not), Visibility (public, hidden, need approved), displayed store view, Helpful rate, Create date, Update date, Position, and Action`.
 * Admins can perform some actions as the following:
     * **Delete**: Admins need to tick and choose the question that they want to delete, then select **Delete** in the Action box (in the upper left of the grid) to delete.
-A confirmation dialog will be appeared, then choose `OK` to continue deleting.
+A confirmation dialog will appear, then choose `OK` to continue deleting.
-    * **Change Visibility**: Admins need to tick adn choose the question that you want to change the Visibility, then choose `Change Visibility > Public/Hidden/Need Approved` in the Action box (in the upper left of the Grid) to change the Visibility.
+    * **Change Visibility**: Admins need to tick and choose the question that you want to change the Visibility, then choose `Change Visibility > Public/Hidden/Need Approved` in the Action box (in the upper left of the Grid) to change the Visibility.
 Instantly, selected questions will be changed about selected Visibility.
     * **Edit**: To edit a rule, admins need to choose `Edit` in the Action box (the last column on the right of the Grid)
     * **Instant Edit**: Admins can edit some fields of the Rule in the Grid by clicking the mouse to the field you want to edit.
 The Grid will change as the following: